 Born 1847 – Milford, NY Died 1938 – Hingham MA (buried in Grass Valley)

-Mary Hallock was born in 1847 and grew up on a peaceful family farm in Milton, NY, up the Hudson River from New York City.
-Life in the Hallock home included literature, interesting guests and lively conversations; thus Mary was exposed to a much wider range of ideas and philosophies than was typical for a rural farm girl.
-She was taught early to open her eyes and mind to what was around her.
-She did a lot of drawing and her artistic talent was recognized and encouraged by her family.
+Mary Hallock Foote was born in 1847 and grew up on a peaceful family farm in Milton, NY, up the Hudson River from New York City.
+Life in the Hallock home included literature, interesting guests and lively conversations; She was taught early to open her eyes and mind to what was around her.
+Her artistic talent was recognized early and encouraged by her family.

-Hallock Foote attended the Poughkeepsie Female Seminary (later, Vassar) and received formal art training at the Cooper Union School of Design for Women in New York City from 1864-1867.
+Hallock Foote attended the Poughkeepsie Female Seminary (later, Vassar) and received formal art training at the Cooper Union School of Design for Women in New York City.
 An expert engraver taught her the best techniques for drawing illustrations on wood blocks, to be engraved for printing.
 She became a highly sought-after book illustrator for top writers, including Hawthorne, Longfellow and Tennyson.
 Hallock Foote recognized as one of America’s pre-eminent illustrators and elected to the National Academy of Women Painters and Sculptors.

 In 1876, 27-year-old Mary married Arthur De Wint Foote and followed him out West.
 She envisioned building a life together with a successful husband and then returning to the East.
 Her vision quickly evaporated as Foote’s ideas were either ahead of his time or unattainable, resulting in one job loss after another.